nunit/nunit.analyzers/documentation/NUnit2022.md

 ## Description

-Provided 'actual' argument should have required property for constraint.
+The actual argument should have the required property for the constraint.

 ## Motivation